artsiomshvedko/f/README.md

 - The $keys parameter determines which attributes are included in the result.

 **Parameters**<br>
-- path – Path to the directory to scan.
+- path – Path to the file or directory.
 - key – Type of items to scan (e.g., files, directories, links).
 Default is F_SCAN_ALL.
 - keys – Which attributes to include in the result (default F_ALL).
 - recursive – Whether to scan subdirectories recursively.